The Most Influential Parasite in History

 Four species of malaria commonly infect humans: Plasmodium falciparum, P. vivax, P. ovale, and P. malariae.
 P. falciparum leads to the most severe infections, and the most deaths; P. vivax is the most common, and has a greater paroxysm: a very high fever, followed by severe, wracking chills.
 “There’s an old saying,” says Dr. Jane Carlton, whose New York University lab focuses on the comparative genomics of parasitic protozoa, including P. vivax.
 “If you have falciparum malaria, you could die.
 If you have vivax malaria, you wish you were dead.”

-Malaria is found in tropical and subtropical areas around the globe, in nearly 100 countries.
+Malaria is found in tropical and subtropical areas around the globe, in more than 100 countries.
 According to the CDC, “The highest transmission is found in Africa south of the Sahara and in parts of Oceania such as Papua New Guinea.”

 Plasmodium’s life cycle is complicated, but starts when a female Anopheles mosquito feeds on an infected human.
 The mosquito will pick up malaria gametocytes, the sexual stage of the parasite.
 If the mosquito picks up both male and female gametocytes, they will fuse in the insect’s gut to produce sporozoites, an immature form of the parasite.
-“Those sporozoites then migrate through the mosquito and concentrate in the salivary glands,” says Dr. Paul Arguin, acting branch chief of the Malaria Branch at the CDC.
+“Those sporozoites then migrate through the mosquito and concentrate in the salivary glands,” says Dr. Paul Arguin, Chief of the Domestic Response Unit in the CDC’s Malaria Branch.
 “When the mosquito takes its next meal, the parasites get injected into the person.”

 The sporozoites travel through the human body and eventually infect liver cells, where they grow and change—“kind of like a caterpillar into a butterfly,” Arguin says.
 These new stages are called merozoites; they leave the liver cells and go into the bloodstream, where they infect red blood cells, devour hemoglobin, and reproduce until the many new parasites burst out and start infecting more red blood cells.
 This rupturing causes some of the symptoms associated with malaria, which generally start seven to 30 days after the bite from the mosquito (but in two species, the parasite can also lie dormant in the liver and cause a relapse at a later time).